With a little Googling, just about anything can be found for free or cheap online.

 - Time to get things off the ground: SaaS solutions are designed to get up and running quickly.
 An open-source solution, on the other hand, is more likely to require you to choose a theme and acquire hosting and security, which means more work—and more time—for you (or, more realistically, the IT team you’ll have to hire to get this thing up and running).

 - Ongoing maintenance and support: While maintenance and customer support are generally included in the licensing fees for SaaS solutions, if you go open source it’ll all be on you.
 You’ll have to make sure your software stays up-to-date, your infrastructure is properly maintained, and everything is hosted and secure.
 Oh, and if something goes wrong, you’ll have to troubleshoot and fix it yourself.

 - Security: Hacking is a reality of our digital world.
 You have a responsibility to your customers to keep their private and sensitive data safe.
 SaaS PIM solutions handle the security for you, but if your PIM software is open source, this is your job, too.

 - Integration: Like most ecommerce sellers, you probably use multiple systems to run your business.
 In addition to your PIM, you might have an ERP, POS, ecommerce platform, or inventory management system.
 Will your new PIM integrate with your existing systems?

-A DIY-style open source PIM might be a good option for the most tech-savvy of ecommerce retailers.
-But for the average online seller, SaaS is the clear choice.
-If you’re ready to start looking seriously for the PIM solution that’s right for your business, check out our Ultimate PIM Buyer’s Guide, where you’ll find everything you need to select the right system.
+If you’re ready to start looking seriously for the PIM solution that’s right for your business (and team), check out our Ultimate PIM Buyer’s Guide, where you’ll find everything you need to select the right system.
 Or start using Plytix for free!